Healthdirect Free Australian health advice you can count on.

 What are the symptoms of a nervous breakdown?

-Some signs relate to a person’s mental state and how they are feeling, or changes in personality.
-However, physical symptoms are also common.
-Signs vary from person to person, and can depend upon the underlying cause.
+Symptoms of a nervous breakdown may relate to a person's mental state and how they are feeling or changes in personality.
+Physical symptoms are also common.

-• have anxiety that they can’t manage
+• have anxiety or depression that you can't manage

 Physical symptoms can include: